fabacab/tumblr-crosspostr/readme.txt

 = Version 0.8 =

+* Feature: Option to cross-post any [post type](https://codex.wordpress.org/Post_Type).
+Not all post types can be crossposted safely, but many can, especially if they use default WordPress features like "title" and "excerpt" and so on.
+On important websites, don't enable crossposting for post types whose compatibility with Tumblr you are not sure of, or at least make sure you have a backup you can restore from. :)
+* Developer: Three new filter hooks allow you to create your own custom post types that will be sent to Tumblr:
+    * Use the new `tumblr_crosspostr_save_post_types` filter hook to programmatically add custom post types to be processed by Tumblr Crosspostr during WordPress's `save_post` action.
+    * Use the new `tumblr_crosspostr_meta_box_post_types` filter hook to programmatically add or remove the Tumblr Crosspostr post editing meta box from certain post types.
+    * Use the new `tumblr_crosspostr_prepared_post` filter hook to programmatically alter the `$prepared_post` object immediately before it is crossposted to Tumblr.
 * Bugfix: First-time sync's now import all intended posts even when some posts are not public on Tumblr.
 Additionally, much-improved debug logging offers an easier way to trace sync problems.
 * Bugfix: Repeated sync's no longer cause duplicated posts on PHP less than 5.4.